 If you have an account with CardFellow…

 If you’ve been charged for TransArmor and don’t wish to use it, give us a call or send us an email.
-We’ll get the issue resolved for you.
+We’ll resolve it for you.

 TransArmor and Clover POS Systems

 Clover POS systems are an exception to the opt-out for TransArmor.
-If you use a Clover Station, you’re required to use TransArmor.
+If you use a Clover Station, First Data requires you to use TransArmor.

 Best Practices for Security